realtime-sanitizer/rtsan/README.md

 `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` options to CMake as arguments.

 Adding the compile and link flag `-fsanitize=realtime` can be done however works best for your project.
-One unintrusive option is to pass them as arguments to CMake:
+One unobtrusive option is to pass them as arguments to CMake:

 ```sh